The Difference: Boro (Tamago Boro, Soba Boro) vs Cookies

-In fact, even now I am fond of eating Tamago Boro and other Japanese “Boro (ボーロ)” snacks.
+Even now, I am fond of eating Tamago Boro and other Japanese “Boro (ボーロ)” snacks.
 You might wonder whether Boro is the same thing as cookies, so I searched online what the difference between them is.

-Hence, Bolo isn’t the name of a certain confection, whereas Japanese Boro is a Nanbangashi made by baking a mixture of wheat flour, sugar, egg, milk and so on.
+Hence, Bolo isn’t the name of a certain confection, whereas Japanese Boro is a Nanbangashi made by baking a mixture of wheat flour, sugar, eggs, milk and so on.

 |Iwamoto-Seika Tamago Boro Mini Egg Cookies|